 Today we’re talking with an expert on the Brahmin, a Hindu caste that plays a very important role in the highest levels of Thai society.
-And we have something special planned for our one year episode.
-Oh, and there’s a Bangkok-wide podcast meetup coming up.
-We’ll cover that and more on episode 2.45 of the Bangkok Podcast.
+We also have something special planned for our 1yr episode, plus, a Bangkok-wide podcast meetup!

 What’s up with the trend (?) of using “bro” via messages in Bangkok?
 And how is it supposed to be pronounced?
 Brough?
 Brugh?
 Brah?
 We’re puzzled, so listen in and see just how much tiny things like this bother us.
 Or not.